nicolesaidy/awesome-web-design/README.md

 * [Springboard](https://www.springboard.com): Personalized approach, designed to help you achieve your goals and advance your career.
 * [Learn Sketch](https://www.sketchapp.com/learn/): Short videos and compiled invaluable resources to help you get started!
 * [Adobe XD Guide](https://www.xdguru.com/adobe-xd-guide/): A 12,000-words-long comprehensive guide for XD beginners and current users.
+* [Design Code](https://designcode.io/): Free tutorials on everything with notes and handbooks.

 ## Books
 * [Web design playground](https://www.manning.com/books/web-design-playground/): A step by step guide from writing your first line of HTML to creating interesting, attractive web pages.